 To break cycles of homelessness and poverty in our community, residents and supporters are using their voices to influence local and state policies, like increasing affordable housing.
 Residents are sharing their experience of life on the streets to shape San Francisco’s policies.

-Our Public Policy & Community Organizing program empowers our residents, who are stabilizing their lives after years of homelessness, to become civic leaders.
+Our Public Policy & Community Organizing (PPCO) program empowers our residents, who are stabilizing their lives after years of homelessness, to become civic leaders.
 We believe people who have experienced homelessness are uniquely equipped to develop solutions to prevent homelessness.
 Residents regularly tell stories at City Hall and at the State Capitol, passionately rally neighbors and fellow community members to gain support on critical issues, and speak out to break down barriers and misconceptions regarding homelessness.

 Addressing Homelessness from All Angles